IanoNjuguna/dotfiles/README.md

 ## A NeoVim Config Template

-These repository is a NeoVim config template that makes software development a pleasant experience.
+This repository is a NeoVim config template that makes software development a pleasant experience.

 ### TO-DO